innogames/unity-meetup/README.md

-# unity-meetup
+# Unity Meetups in Hamburg organised by InnoGames GmbH

-Hamburg Unity Meetup repository with slides from Meetup events
+This repository will include slides and additional information from Hamburg Unity Meetups